 Annual festivals, like Rio Grande Carnival in July, Las Picuas Festival in September, and the Stuffed Potato Festival in April, provide plenty of seasonal attractions, depending on the time of your visit.

-Covering more than 28,000 acres, the forest is split into four different sections, each with its own tree and plant life.
+Covering more than 28,000 acres, the forest is split into four different sections, with hiking trails, waterfalls, and streams.
 A variety of animals and birds live within the forest for you to discover, while there are also a number of man-made watchtowers to look at and get a better view including the Yocahú Observation Tower and Mount Britton Tower.

 The El Portal Rainforest Centre can teach you more about the plants and animals that call the forest home.
 There are also exhibits, classrooms, laboratories and even a theatre, where you can learn about rainforests and the current state of them today throughout the world.

 Immediately to the east of Rio Grande, the town of Luquillo, known as the Sun’s Capital, sits at the beginning of the Northeast Ecological Corridor.
 A protected area helping to maintain forests, wetlands, beaches, corals, and the habitats of rare or endangered species of animals, it is an incredible place for those interested in wildlife or conservation.